-the near future.
+Pre-development Land.
+This is land located closer to built-up sections and is located where there is a realistic expectation of development in the near future.
 It may already have basic zoning and could have utility service.
 The prices are higher than for raw land, and the costs to hold it are higher.
 But unlike raw land, the payoff can be much sooner.
 The smart investor picks an area where he has identified a "path of growth" and where commercial, industrial, and residential development will soon happen because it is needed there.

 Infill Land.
-This land is between raw land and pre-development land in the sense that it offers a different kind of investment expectation.
+This land is between raw land and predevelopment land in the sense that it offers a different kind of investment expectation.
 It may have been passed over for "easier" parcels during the first phase of an area's development.
 It could be located in a different direction than the main path of growth of the area.

 When a community was originally developed, the suburbs may have extended to a commuting range of 30 to 40 miles.
-Later, after better highways were developed, commuters may be willing to travel 10 to 20 miles further.
+Later, after better highways were developed, commuters were more willing to travel 10 to 20 miles further.
 These improved highways created new uses for thousands of acres of land.
 This is land that can be used for homes, shopping centers, industrial or other commercial uses.